OpenSlides/openslides-voting/README.md

 Not supported is Yes/No(/Abstain) for multiple candidates.

-Note:
+### Configure SECRET_KEY in VoteCollector
-The VoteCollector should send the POST requests (with the important voting results) protected to the OpenSlides server.
-OpenSlides and VoteCollector supports  [HMAC](https://en.wikipedia.org/wiki/HMAC) - a hashed-based message authentication code using the secret key of OpenSlides.
-To use this protection get the `SECRET_KEY` from OpenSlides' `settings.py` and insert it into `VoteCollector.exe.config`.
-By default (if no secret key is defined in VoteCollector) HMAC is _not_ used.
+The VoteCollector sends the POST requests (with the important voting results) protected to the OpenSlides server.
+OpenSlides and VoteCollector supports [HMAC](https://en.wikipedia.org/wiki/HMAC)
+- a hashed-based message authentication code using the secret key of OpenSlides.
+To use the VoteCollector successfully with OpenSlides you have to insert the `SECRET_KEY` from OpenSlides' `settings.py` into `VoteCollector.exe.config`.
+If no secret key used in VoteCollector you get an error if you start a new voting.

 ## Installation